apify/apify-docs/sources/platform/console/index.md

 ## Sign-up

-To use Apify Console you first need to create an account.
-To create it please go to the [sign up page](https://console.apify.com/sign-up).
+To use Apify Console, you first need to create an account.
+To create it please go to the [sign-up page](https://console.apify.com/sign-up).
 At the moment we support 3 different methods of creating an account:

 ![Apify console sign up form](./images/console-sign-up-form.png)